Drones, Google Glass and the Future of Humanitarianism: Q+A with Disaster Tech Lab

 Another technology which I expect to see more use of is cellular.
 When we founded the organization in 2010, we purposely developed our programs around Wi-Fi as this was the most commonly used protocol.

 With the huge growth of cellular, especially in developing countries, we are planning to provide this as a communications service in disaster zones in the near future.
-There are regulatory issues to overcome, as it’s a licensed protocol, but we are sure that national regulators will make provisions for use as part of disaster response efforts.
+This will be a massive step for us when it comes to communicating with developing countries, and you can see how different products can make a difference in your life too.
+All you have to do is learn more from Particle to see how you can broaden your horizons when it comes to different types of cellular networks.
+Before we start our new challenge though, there are regulatory issues to overcome, as it’s a licensed protocol, but we are sure that national regulators will make provisions for use as part of disaster response efforts.

 This interview is part of a new feature on Aid.Works, “Aid Tech,” highlighting humanitarian and charitable technology.
 Submit your story suggestions here.